SL13PNIR/night-miner/README.md

 ### AutoMine (Recommended) 🚀

+**No manual setup required!** AutoMine creates everything automatically - just run the command and start mining.

 The **AutoMine** feature is the easiest and most efficient way to mine.
 It automatically:
 - Creates and manages wallet addresses
 - Registers new addresses as needed